Susmitha1469/susmitha-web-project/README.md

 ## Conclusion
 Thank you for exploring this project!
 I'll continue to build this pipeline and apply my learnings to future projects.

-A big shoutout to **[NextWork](https://learn.nextwork.org/app)** for their project guide and support.
-[You can get started with this DevOps series project too by clicking here.](https://learn.nextwork.org/projects/aws-devops-vscode?track=high)